-This webside informs about travel possibilities to Franz-Josef-Lands, without guarantee for completeness.
+This webside informs about travel possibilities to Franz Josef Land, without guarantee for completeness.

 Further down, you find an overview over currently offered travel arrangements for Franz-Josef-Land, including brief descriptions and dates.
 Completeness is not guaranteed and mistakes cannot be excluded, corrections are welcome.
 The listing of a tour does not say anything about its quality, environmental impacts, and so on.